aninaslyan/education/README.md

 `docker-compose stop`

-the new folder is movies.api
+the new folder is email-api-server